 Have Your Children Help with Clean-up

 Starting at about age 3, your child can begin helping with clean-up tasks.
 Early on it may be, “please hand me everything you see that is red,” but as your child grows, so will her ability to complete the clean-up tasks on her own.
-Teaching your child to keep her toys organized will help aid your quest for a clutter-free house as they get older.
+Teaching your child to keep her toys organized is one of the great hacks to help aid your quest for a clutter-free house as they get older!